 Once you have submitted your application, you will see a confirmation message to inform you that it has been successfully submitted and that the Scholarships Team will be in contact within 10 working days (not including weekends or bank holidays).
 You will not receive an email confirmation.

 We have policies in place for those who require additional support at assessments and these are explained in our Making ourselves clear article.
 Should you require the application in an alternative format, or experience any issues completing the online form, please email us for further assistance at firstname.lastname@example.org

 At the Assessment, we continue to assess candidates to determine whether they meet the wider criteria to become a Maths Scholar.
-For 2021/22, our Assessments will be held online using our videoconferencing software.
-The assessment is an individual 45-minute Assessment, and will comprise of three parts:
+Our Assessments are held online and are 45-minutes in duration, comprising of three parts:

 - Answering “Why am I learning about..I'll never need it!; to assess your ability to: explain the relevance of a KS3 mathematics topic in an appropriate way: show mathematics is an engaging subject to learn and present your ideas on how you can use resources to support the learning of mathematics.

 - Linking a topic across the school curriculum to assess your ability to show applications and benefits of a KS3 mathematics topic across the wider curriculum.

 - Wider questions about the scholarship scheme and mathematics to enable us to judge your personal qualities, motivation and enthusiasm to be an inspirational mathematics teacher, and your understanding of mathematicians and their relevance to secondary school students.